chenhui07c8/homepage/_pages/about.md

 What is new:
 =====
+**2023.11:**  Our work is accepted by **IEEE Transactions on Wireless Communications**: "JrCUP: Joint RIS Calibration and User Positioning for 6G Wireless Systems." \
 **2023.10:**  Started working as a **Senior Researcher** at Technology Innovation Institute, Abu Dhabi, UAE. \
 **2023.09:**  Our work is accepted by **IEEE Transactions on Wireless Communications**: "Coverage analysis of joint localization and communication in THz systems with 3D arrays." \
 **2023.08:**  Our work is accepted by **IEEE Transactions on Vehicular Technology**: "Joint User Localization and Location Calibration of A Hybrid Reconfigurable Intelligent Surface." \